FemboyKZ/docs/docs/commands/cs2/admin-help.md

 Parameters in `[]` are optional.

 @css/ shows required perms to use command.
+See Perms in [Admin Groups](/wiki/servers/cs2/staff)
 :::

 ## Info